 1. Neem Oil

 Just mix some neem oil with turmeric powder and make a paste.
 Apply the paste and continue this until the scabies symptoms fade away.

 Apply mustard oil all over your body before going for a shower.
 This will kill the mites that cause scabies on your body.

 Another effective way is applying undiluted white vinegar, apricot leaf juice, drumstick juice, calamine lotion and sesame oil mixture followed by a cold compress to treat rashes as well as kill the scabies mites.

 Can You Prevent Scabies?

-Scabies is hard to prevent as it spreads through contact, but you can wash your towels, underwear, and sleepwear in hot water, vacuum your carpets and upholstered furniture just to minimize chances of any scabies infection.
+Scabies is hard to prevent as it spreads through contact.
+But, you can wash your towels, underwear, and sleepwear in hot water, vacuum your carpets and upholstered furniture to minimise the chances of any scabies infection.

 Also Read: Rashes in Pregnancy